Free Mental Health Assessment

 • Sweating

-A variety of things can trigger your anxiety — including someone you are in an intimate relationship with.
+A variety of things can trigger your anxiety — including the person you’re in an intimate relationship with.

 1. You Always Feel Like You’re Walking on Eggshells

 Feeling restless and on edge is already a symptom of anxiety.
-So, if you notice this feeling pops up more often when you’re with a partner, it may be a sign that person is causing it.
+If you notice these feelings becoming more frequent when you’re with your partner, it might be a sign they’re contributing to your anxiety.

-A cause of this could be something called anticipatory anxiety.
-Essentially, uncertainty causes many people to feel anxious.
-These nerve-wracking anticipatory feelings are commonly associated with several different anxiety disorders — like GAD and panic disorder.
+This could be related to something called anticipatory anxiety.
+Uncertainty can make people feel anxious, and these anticipatory feelings are commonly linked to various anxiety disorders, such as GAD and panic disorder.

-Although anticipation can pop up at any moment in a relationship, it can be particularly nerve-wracking in a new relationship.
-You don’t know your partner very well yet, so you may have anxiety around how they feel or how they’ll react to something you say — leading you to feel like you are walking on eggshells.
+While anticipatory anxiety can arise at any time in a relationship, it can be especially intense in a new relationship.
+You may feel anxious about your partner’s feelings or how they’ll react to what you say, which can make you feel like you’re walking on eggshells.

 2. You’re Losing Sleep Because of Your Relationship Issues

-Do you stay awake some nights, unable to sleep because thoughts about your day are racing through your head?
-This is common amongst those who suffer from anxiety.
+Do you find yourself lying awake at night, unable to sleep because your mind is racing?
+This is common among those who suffer from anxiety.

-Additionally, stress has been linked to sleep issues.
-So, if you’ve hit a stressful moment in your relationship (perhaps you’ve had a disagreement with your partner), you may notice it’s difficult to get a good night’s rest.
+Also, stress is known to affect sleep.
+If you’ve hit a stressful moment in your relationship, like a disagreement, you might find it particularly hard to get a good night’s rest.

-3. After a Convo with your Partner, You Feel Tight or Short of Breath
+3. You Feel Tight or Short of Breath Around Them

-Shortness of breath and a racing heart are signs of anxiety — specifically, these things are often associated with panic disorder.
+Shortness of breath and a racing heart are signs of anxiety.
+They’re often associated with panic disorder.

-Also helpful to know: women are twice as likely to experience panic attacks as men are.
-Panic attacks can be caused by just about anything — including an argument with a partner or the feeling that a relationship is moving too fast too soon.
+Also helpful to know: Women are twice as likely to experience panic attacks compared to men.
+Panic attacks can be caused by just about anything — including an argument with a partner or the feeling that a relationship is moving too fast, too soon.

 4. You Find Yourself Avoiding Your Partner

-Do you find yourself trying to stay away from your partner at certain moments?
-That could be a sign they are making your anxiety worse and you’re looking for a reprieve.
+Do you find yourself wanting to distance yourself from your partner sometimes?
+This might be a sign that they’re worsening your anxiety, and you’re looking for a reprieve.

 5. A Minor Disagreement Sets You Off